algorand/conduit/conduit/plugins/importers/filereader/README.md

 # File Import Plugin

 Read files from a directory and import them as blocks.
-This plugin works with the [file exporter](../fileexporter/README.md) to create a simple file-based pipeline.
+This plugin works with the file exporter plugin to create a simple file-based pipeline.

 ## Configuration
 ```yml @sample.yaml